noppytinto/portfolio-react-cinemates/README.md

 ## Description:

-Cinemates is a ***mobile*** Web App, that allows users to find/explore movies and save them into predefined lists, using the largest movie database (The Movie Database).
+Developed as a university Software Engineering exam project, Cinemates is a feature-rich Android movie app designed to provide a comprehensive and social movie-watching experience.

 <br/>

 ## Features:

-- explore Upcomings, Popular and Now Playing movies
-- search movies in the TMDB database
-- view movie details
+- Explore and Search Movies: Browse and find movies with an intuitive interface.
+- Personal Lists: Create, manage, and share personalized movie lists.
+- Social Features: Engage with friends through a dynamic news feed, notifications, comments, and reactions.
-- add movies to Watchlist, Watched and Favorites
+- Community Interaction: Subscribe to friends' lists and share movie recommendations.
+- Desktop CRM: Manage user interactions and profiles efficiently with a desktop Customer Relationship Management system.

 <br/>